 Types Of Eggplant

-There are many different types of eggplant grown all over the world.
+There are many different varieties of eggplant grown all over the world.
 Some of which are sweet, while some are slightly bitter.

 The globe eggplant, also called American eggplants, is common in American grocery stores.
 They have a short, squatty shape and a deep purple color.

-It’s a great all-purpose eggplant, thanks to its meaty texture that makes it a great meat substitute; think eggplant parmigiana or vegetarian lasagna.
+It’s a great all-purpose eggplant, thanks to its meaty texture that makes it a great meat substitute; think eggplant parmesan or vegetarian lasagna.

 Sweeter Tasting Eggplant Varieties

-There are several types of eggplant, such as the Japanese White Egg Eggplant, Graffiti eggplant, and Bianca Eggplant, that have a sweeter taste.
+There are several types of eggplant, such as the Japanese White eggplant, Graffiti eggplant, and Bianca eggplant, that have a sweeter and pleasant taste.

 The great thing about the Grafffiti eggplant is its tiny seeds and thin skin.
 The skin is so thin you don’t even have to peel them if you don’t want to, making it quick to prepare for any recipe.